Newsletters

 As school is in session during these times, if your child does not attend school due to an unauthorised absence, school will not provide work for this period of time as children are expected to attend school to undertake their learning.

 Penalty Notice Fines are also considered, if a child has 10 sessions of unauthorised absence in 10 school weeks.
+If a child is collected mid-session for a term-time holiday, the whole session will be unauthorised.

 We are committed to improving achievement through attendance, and any pupil whose attendance falls below 97% becomes a cause for concern.
 Attendance below 90% is classed by the Government as persistent absence.
 If a child’s attendance falls below 90% we refer all cases to the Education Welfare Office at East Riding Council, who is likely to contact parents directly to give support and discuss the matter.